thegedge/personal-site/_posts/dev/2009-07-24-listening-in.md

 So what do we get out of this?
 I'll start with the cons (that I can think of) followed by (what I consider to be) the pros:

-* Cons
-  * We lose a lot of compile-time error checking
-  * We introduce some overhead, mainly due to using the reflection API
-* Pros
+* **Pros**
     * Adding or removing messages (generally) will require less work elsewhere in the code
     * Receivers only need to implement the messages they want to receive
     * Receivers are not required to name their methods as per an interface
     * Receivers can define what I call "catchall" methods, methods that accept all messages from a specified sender (this could also be done using the observable/listener pattern too, but I believe it would be a little less elegant)
     * Receivers define an accept method which allows them to dynamically control which instances they receive messages from
+* **Cons**
+    * We lose a lot of compile-time error checking
+    * We introduce some overhead, mainly due to using the reflection API

 Currently I'm holding on to this until I feel it satisfies the needs of our score editing project completely, but after that I think I'll release it to the public so that someone else might find some use out of it.